German government-sponsored study in Germany.

 Description

-The German Academic Exchange Service (DAAD) is the German national agency for the support of academic cooperation.
+The German Academic Exchange Service (DAAD) is the national agency for the support of academic cooperation.
 DAAD offers a range of scholarships, grants, and fellowships in Germany.
+German language proficiency is not required unless it is needed to complete the proposed research or study plan.
+Many German institutions offer English-language courses.

 Duke's Department of German Studies has a database of other opportunities for German studies.
 Visit their website to access this list.